Rules #28f: Who is The I That is Me? - Birth-Marks Past Lives Roadmap

 Cannon Shots: This birth-mark is becoming increasingly rare as time passes because cannons are no longer used as weapons.
 This wound tends to be black as the cannon shot deeply scorched the skin.
 With each new life, the size of the cannon birth-mark shrinks.

-Stab Wound: The slightly curved birth-mark is indicative of
+The slightly curved birth-mark is indicative

-from a sneak attack while sleeping and was undoubtedly fatal.
+likely from a sneak attack while sleeping and was undoubtedly fatal.

 Speared Through: Spots on the eye are almost always from being directly punctured there.
 This was a favorite form of assasination in past lives.
 It was usually done when the individual slept.
 It always proved to be fatal because a stab in the eye was a stab to the brain.